Nandureddyc/Datasturctures/README.md

 12.2 Implement a C Program for Min Heap and Max Heap and perform Insertion  of Nodes

-12.3 Implement a C Program to perform Heap sort both ascending and Descending order
+12.3 Implement a C Program to perform Heap sort both ascending and Descending order Day 13
+13.1  Implement a C Program to perform Merge Sort

+13.2 Implement a C Program to perform Insertion Sort

+13.3 Implement a C Program to perform Radix Sort

+13.4 Implement a C Program to perform Bubble Sort

+13.5 Implement a C Program to perform Shell Sort

+Day 14

+14.1 Implement a C Program to perform Quick Sort

+14.2 Implement a C Program to perform Selection Sort

+Day 15

+15.1 Implement a C Program to represent a Graph  using Matrix

+  15.2 Implement a C Program to represent a Graph using Linked List

+15.3 Implement a C Program to perform Topological ordering

+Day 16

+16.1 Implement a C Program to find MST for the given graph using Prim's Algorithm

+    16.2 Implement a C Program to find MST for the given graph using Kruskal's Algorithm

+    Day 17

+17.1 Implement a C Program to find the shortest path for the given weighted directed graph using Dijkstra's Algorithm

+    17.2 Implement a C Program to find MST shortest path for the given unweighted directed graph using Dijkstra's Algorithm